Drag on a partially immersed sphere at the capillary scale: Experimental methods

 To vary the speed in the flume while keeping the water height in the test section fixed at 5.0 cm, gates of height 18, 20, 22, 24, and 26 mm are used for the weir, with taller gates corresponding to lower speeds.
-Once a particular weir is installed, the variable speed setting on the pump controller is adjusted until the water height in the test section reached 5.0 cm.
+Once a particular weir is installed, the variable speed setting on the pump controller is adjusted until the water height in the test section reaches 5.0 cm.

 To characterize the flow profile in the flume, particle image velocimetry (PIV) measurements were performed in the test section.
 A dual-head Nd:YAG laser (New Wave Solo-I) enters a custom sheet optic allowing for adjustment of the sheet thickness and width to approximately 1 mm and 7.0 cm, respectively.
 This sheet is reflected through the bottom of the test section to form a vertical plane aligned with the streamwise direction.
 PIV image pairs taken 1.0 ms apart are recorded at a rate of 15 Hz using a Allied Vision Mako U-130B CMOS camera with 1 MP resolution.
 Signals for the laser and camera trigger are generated using custom Arduino code.
 The delay time between pulses is confirmed independently using a high-speed camera.
 PIV images are processed using PIVlab \cite{thielicke2021} in MATLAB using a 32 $\times$ 32 px interrogation window with 50\% overlap.
 Images are calibrated using a custom laser-etched calibration plate.
+We estimate the error contribution to the measured velocity from the length and time calibration to be less than 1\%.
 Velocity values along the centerline as a function of depth at the sphere measurement location are reported in Figure \ref{Overview}(b).
 These values are aggregated over a 2.4 cm wide area for 13 seconds.
 The average horizontal speed taken over the region $h \in [- 1.0 \ \mathrm{cm}, 0.0 \ \mathrm{cm}]$ is used as a nominal value for $U$ and used for calculations of the mean drag when reporting $C_D$.
 The extrema of velocity over the region $h \in [- 2.75 \ \mathrm{cm}, 0.0 \ \mathrm{cm}]$, corresponding to the total region traversed by the sphere for force measurements reported herein, are used in calculating the uncertainty in $U$ when force measurements are presented as $C_D$.
 The mean 2D turbulence intensity value taken over the total region traversed by the sphere for all speeds presented here is 3.1\%.